Engineering

 EG 3346.
 Dynamics and Controls.
 3 Semester Hours.

-Introduction to the theory, design, and analysis of dynamic mechanical systems, including modeling of dynamic system response, and design of control systems.
-Transient and steady-state response analysis of dynamic systems: mechanical systems, electrical and electro-mechanical, and thermal-fluids systems.
-First and second order linear systems and sources of nonlinearity.
-Feedback principles and classical control theory.
-Transfer functions, time and frequency response, vibration, damping, and automatic control systems.
-Hands-on laboratory experimentation with measurement and instrumentation, calibration, sensors and transducers, data acquisition, and design of controls.
+This course provides a comprehensive introduction to the theory, design, and analysis of dynamic control systems.
+Topics include modeling dynamic system responses and designing control systems.
+Students will explore transient and steady-state response analysis across various systems, including mechanical, electrical, electromechanical, and thermal-fluid systems.
+The course covers first- and second-order linear systems, sources of nonlinearity, feedback principles, and classical control theory.
+Key concepts such as transfer functions, time and frequency response, vibration, damping, and automatic control systems are examined in depth.
+Additionally, hands-on laboratory experimentation includes measurement and instrumentation, sensor calibration, transducers, data acquisition, and control system design.
 (Spring) Prerequisites: EG2344, EG1341, EG2323, and MT2333.

 EG 3347.
 Mechanical Design I. 3 Semester Hours.